 Post-migration cost factors

-- Cloud support team training (for in-house migration).
+- Hiring an IT support team or training your in-house IT team.

 ScienceSoft is a global IT consulting and software development company headquartered in McKinney, TX.
 Since 2012, we’ve been providing cloud migration services to help businesses increase their workloads’ performance and reduce IT infrastructure operational costs.
 Being ISO 9001 and ISO 27001 certified, we rely on a mature quality management system and guarantee cooperation with us does not pose any risks to our customers' data security.